mediaspinner/shape-lib/README.md

 ## Design

 This library implements a Vector shape library that could be used to create a drawing program or a masking tool.
-The neat part about this library is that each copmponent is a Web Component implemented in plain JavaScript.
+The neat part about this library is that each component is a Web Component implemented in plain JavaScript.

 The shapes currently implemented are: